 Tar harvests in the timberlands.

-Black asphalt roads wind around the tangles of lanky pines.
+Black tar roads wind around the tangles of lanky pines.
 Some stretches are the smoothest grades of the Lowlands zone.
-Others are a patchwork mess.
 The city’s homes are board-and-batten, topped with pitch roofs and pitch-coated frames.
 Fields of shale and siltstone provide the building materials for the more sparsely populated Spital Fields.

 The Fog Quarter of Cruxham

-“Cruxham fog” is a cheeky reference to the tar smoke that hangs over the region.
+“Cruxham fog” is a sardonic reference to the tar smoke that hangs over the region.

 The executive of the region is House Usher.
 Their holdings are ancient and precede the Good Revolution.
 The First House of Usher sits centered on the highest hill of Cruxham’s three.
 The family’s Lesser House overlooks the Spital Fields from the plateau of the Ochre Steppes.